NSBA 2024 Annual Conference | April 6-8 | New Orleans

 Productive Leadership Beyond Polarizing Politics

 Public schools strive to serve each and every student, and many school board members aspire to serve their students, families, staff, taxpayers, and communities in a nonpartisan way.
-As our country and the education realm have become more polarized through culture wars and the politicization of education issues, school boards and superintendents are faced with the challenge of leading with a divided electorate.
+As our country and the "education realm" have become more polarized through culture wars and the politicization of education issues, school boards and superintendents are faced with the challenge of leading with a divided electorate.
 And who speaks for students when they can't vote?
 Join these experts in strategic advocacy and effective leadership for a thought-provoking and interactive session.

 CUBE/NATCON: $200 | REGULAR: $225